GGarenov/real-estate-app/client/README.md

 This is the front-end part of my app.
 Tailwind and client side.

 1. Vite, tailwind and react were installed and configured.
-2. Sample pages were created.
+2. Pages and routes were created.
+3. Create Header Component